 Address: 2-Chome Sakunoki, Kuroishi-shi, Aomori Prefecture

-All price information in this article is as of June 2017.
+All information in this article is as of the published or updated date.

 Thumbnail image is from Flickr.